missjody/employeedirectory/README.md

 # Unit 19 React Homework: Employee Directory

 * Style page to have a how to, a search bar, and search functionality
+* Make the employees pulled static rather than updating with every refresh

 * Style each employee's cards
-* Make the employees pulled static rather than updating with every refresh
-* Pull in additional information about the employees
+  * Found pretty tables in documentation, installed npm install react-bootstrap-table --save
+  * could not get it to work like I wanted it to, put on back burner

 ## Overview